Joe-Collins-1986/Hangman/README.md

    #### **Resolutions**
    **Points 1 - 2:**
-   These were initially implemented as li items acting a menu option directing to additional content.
+   These were initially implemented as li items acting as a menu option directing to additional content.
 However, removed aria-label following best practice due to no href.

    ---